beastaugh/firmin/site/api.md

 `Firmin.skewX(element, angle, [duration], [callback])`

-The _angle_ by which the element will be skewed should be a CSS angle or a number.
+The _angle_ by which the element will be skewed should be an [angle or a number][angle].
 Note that HTML elements are two-dimensional, and so there is no `skewZ` function as it would not make sense to skew an HTML element along the _Z_ axis.

 In this example, the element would be skewed by 30&deg; along the _Y_ axis.